-Inscape, U of D Jesuit's literary magazine, publishes once at the end of each year.
+Inscape, the U of D Jesuit literary magazine, publishes once at the end of each year.
 Students can participate in two ways.
 Students are invited to serve on the editorial staff, which assesses submissions and edits the final publication.
-All students are invited to submit stories, essays, poems, and artwork through the cocurricular's group page on myUofDJesuit or by uploading to the Inscape website (link below).
+Students are invited to submit stories, essays, poems, and artwork through the cocurricular's group page on myUofDJesuit (mUDJ) or by uploading to the Inscape website (link below).
 Meeting times are as needed in either Room 130 or 215.

 Moderator: Mr. Alexander Davidson

 Click here to go to the Inscape page.

 The International Food Club is dedicated to the appreciation of the diversity of food and culture found throughout the Metropolitan Detroit Area.
 The club holds meetings at which students present their research on the food and history of various ethnic groups.
 The student members of the club plan outings to ethnic restaurants throughout the area.
 The group meets monthly, before outings, in either Room 206 or 005.

 During all lunch periods, U of D Jesuit sponsors organized intramural competition and open gym on various days.
 Students compete in a variety of sport leagues including intramural flag-football and intramural basketball.
 These leagues culminate in playoffs at the end of each intramural season.
 Intramurals occur daily during lunch periods on the back field or in the auxiliary gym (depending on season).

 JustPeace Human Rights Council focuses on a broad range of local and global issues related to human rights, justice, peace, and community building.
 Through films, speakers, discussions, and activities in and out of school, members respond to the Ignatian mandate to work for justice.
 The club is open to grades 7-12 and meets every Thursday after school.